-Whether you’re canoeing across the Lagos Dos Bocas, getting your fix in one of San Pedro’s renown coffee farms, or snorkeling in San Juan, this fulcrum of language, culture and cuisine is sure to spice up your linguistic experience!Photo credit: Ricardo's Photography.
+Whether you’re canoeing across the Lagos Dos Bocas, getting your fix in one of San Pedro’s renown coffee farms, or snorkeling in San Juan, this fulcrum of language, culture, and cuisine is sure to elevate up your linguistic experience!Photo credit: Ricardo's Photography.

 Though an intermediate level of Spanish is often required, travelers are afforded the opportunity to gain academic credit and work alongside their peers.
 Students are advised to contact their home institution for inquiries regarding financial assistance.

 Independent language institutions, though oft more expensive than their university-based counterparts, afford students across all linguistic levels the opportunity to participate in a study abroad program.
 From long-stay intensive programs to certification courses, travelers may undertake specialized classes dependent on their individual language goals.

 Private tuition offers the most flexibility to travelers looking to combine education with fun, with classes offered alongside (or independent of) additional studies.
 Unlike its continental counterparts, private tuition in Puerto Rico won’t break the bank, costing as little as $15 USD per hour!

 Popular Locations to Learn Spanish in Puerto Rico

 Where to study Spanish in Puerto Rico depends on your preferences for city size and programs.
 For example, do you want to study near a beach or in the city center?
 Here are two fantastic options to consider: